-Governors and proprietors should ensure that, as part of the requirement for staff to undergo regularly updated safeguarding training and the requirement to ensure children are taught about safeguarding, including online safety that online safety training for staff is integrated, aligned and considered as part of the overarching safeguarding approach.
+Governors and proprietors should ensure that, as part of the requirement for staff to undergo regularly updated safeguarding training and the requirement to ensure children are taught about safeguarding, including online safety, filtering & monitoring and that online safety training for staff is integrated, aligned and considered as part of the overarching safeguarding approach.

-Additional information can be found within Keeping Children Safe in Education 2022 and Sharing Nudes and Semi Nudes.
+Additional information can be found within Keeping Children Safe in Education 2023 and Sharing Nudes and Semi Nudes.